 Hollywood came to the courthouse in June of 1997.
 Goldie Hawn directed her first film made for TV named “Hope.”
 Grimes County residents were able to try out for parts in the movie and be a part of it.
 The town got to watch Main St. be renovated for the movie and got to watch the burning of the constructed movie theatre (where the Confederate Memorial is today.)

 Under the reign of County Judge Ira “Bud” Haynie, his wife at that time, Joy, pursued looking for grants to preserve and restore the present courthouse.
 Working with the Texas Historical Commission, this dream came true.
 On March 2, 2002 grand opening ceremonies took place of the beautifully restored Courthouse.
 In order to get the grant from the Historical Commission, the courthouse had to be remodeled to look as close to the original construction in 1894.
 Joy worked hard to make this possible, resulting in a “showplace” for Grimes County.
-As Mayor of this town, I am proud to give tours to anyone or any organization.
-My number is 936-870-6842.
+Contact Mayor Karen McDuffie at 936-827-9422 for tours.